AB216C/FLASK-ApplicationFactoryPattern-API/ReadMe.md

 setattr(member, field, value) allows us to loop through all the fields and values of our member_data dictionary and update the member.

 ## APPLICATION FACTORY PATTERN
+# The Application Factory Pattern in Flask
+What is the Application Factory Pattern?
+# Definition:
+The Application Factory Pattern is a design pattern used to create and configure instances of an application in a modular and flexible manner.
+Instead of creating a Flask application object directly at the top level, the application factory pattern involves writing a function that returns a new instance of the application.
+# Why Use the Application Factory Pattern?
+# Advantages:
+Modularity: With the incorporation of blueprints, we are able to create a separation of concerns, and compartmentalize actions and interactions
+Scalability: With this increased organization we improve the ability to scale and maintain our API.
+Configuration: Allows for different configurations (e.g., for testing, development, and production) without altering the core application code.
+Testing: Makes it easier to create multiple instances of the app for testing purposes, as each test can create its own isolated app instance.
+Implementing the Application Factory Pattern
+# Basic Structure:
+create_app(): A function that initializes the Flask application and returns it, located in the application folder's init file extensions.py: A file used to initialize any other miscellaneous flask extensions (i.e. Flask-Limiter, Flask-cache, etc.)
+blueprints: Are collections of related routes that provides organization and separation of concerns
+models: This is the folder we create our Models app.py: Imports our create_app() from application and runs it, instantiating our app config.py: Holds our configurations to be used in our create_app() configure the app.

+## Flask-Limiter

+1. Understand Flask-Limiter: Learn how to use rate limiting to protect APIs from abuse, such as excessive traffic or DDOS attacks.
+2. Understand Flask-Caching: Use caching to enhance performance by reducing repetitive database queries and improving response times.
+3. Implement Flask-Limiter: Set up rate limits at a global or route-specific level in a Flask API using the Application Factory Pattern.
+4. Implement Flask-Caching: Apply caching to routes that involve expensive or repetitive data retrieval using Flask-Caching.

+# What is Flask-Limiter?
+Flask-Limiter is an extension that provides rate limiting to Flask applications, which is essential for preventing abuse by limiting the number of requests a client can make to the API.
+This allows us to protects our API from malicious attacks like DDOS attacks, which are repetitive requests (100's even 1000's per second) used to overwhelm your server.
+Use Cases:

+# Protecting routes from excessive traffic
+Throttling requests to sensitive endpoints (login, registration, etc.)

+# Installing Flask-Limiter

+pip install Flask-Limiter

+# How Flask-Limiter Works
+Flask-Limiter allows you to set limits per route or globally.
+The rate limit syntax follows a simple format like 5 per minute or 100 per hour.

+# Get list of downloaded packages in your folder

+pip3 freeze > requirements.txt